PB$^2$: Preference Space Exploration via Population-Based Methods in Preference-Based Reinforcement Learning: Implementation Details

 \subsubsection{Policy Inheritance in the Population}

-After each feedback session in PB², we transfer the critic and actor networks from the reference agent to all explorer agents in the population.
+After each feedback session in PB², we transfer the critic and actor networks from the anchor to all explorer agents in the population.
 This inheritance mechanism preserves the core task knowledge while still enabling agent specialization through the diversity bonuses.
 It serves multiple purposes:

 It allows all agents to quickly benefit from updated reward models based on human feedback, ensuring the entire population adapts to new preference information simultaneously.
-It maintains a healthy balance between exploration and exploitation across the population, with the reference agent focusing on exploitation while explorer agents develop diverse behaviors from a common foundation.
+It maintains a healthy balance between exploration and exploitation across the population, with the anchor agent focusing on exploitation while explorer agents develop diverse behaviors from a common foundation.
 Most importantly, it prevents explorer agents from drifting too far from the task objective due to diversity pressures, which could otherwise lead to behaviors that are novel but ineffective.

 This periodic knowledge sharing proved particularly beneficial in complex environments where unguided exploration can be inefficient, allowing the population to maintain both performance and diversity throughout training.